<

 <span>Read More</span>

-HTML string for the «Read More» button displayed in the collapsed state.
+HTML string for the «Read More», button displayed in the collapsed state.
 Inserted into a <button> element.
-For security, HTML is sanitized of potentially dangerous attributes.
+HTML is sanitized to remove potentially dangerous attributes for security.

 lessLink